Why Family Business Stocks Are Better – Why They Outperform (Owner-Operated Businesses Have Skin In The Game)

 In a more recent study, Cox and Shulman concluded that the performance of entrepreneur-managed companies from 2005 until 2011 performed substantially better than used benchmarks such as Russell 2000 and S&P 500.
-The results are confirmed by Horizon Kinetics Wealth Index from 1990 to 2011:
+Horizon Kinetics Wealth Index confirms the results from 1990 to 2011:

 Source: Horizon Kinetics.